 This subclause defines a procedure for determining base IRIs for resolving relative references within parts in packages.

-Note: Section 5.1 of RFC 3986 provides four ways for establishing base IRIs for resolving relative references.
-The procedure in this subclause provides the second way (5.1.2) dedicated to OPC packages.
+Note: Section 5.1 of RFC 3986 provides four general methods, in order of precedence, for establishing base IRIs for resolving relative references.
+The procedure in this subclause provides an OPC-specific method corresponding to the second general method (5.1.2 Base URI from the Encapsulating Entity).

 Note: Base IRIs determined by the procedure in this subclause may be overridden by ways 3 or 4 in RFC 3986.

+The base IRI to use with a relative reference depends on where that reference occurs within the package.
+There are three possible cases:

-Case 1: Within a non-relationship part
+Case 1: Relative reference occurs within a non-relationship part

-The base IRI within a non-relationship part shall be the pack IRI created from the IRI of the package and the part name.
+The base IRI shall be the pack IRI created from the IRI of the package and the name of the part within which the relative reference occurs.

 [Example: